Skip to content

 Why Google Takeout Photo Dates Look Wrong After Export

-Published by Halo Media Solutions, Inc.Published March 29, 2026Updated March 29, 2026
+Published by Halo Media Solutions, Inc.Published March 29, 2026Updated April 18, 2026

-Tested against the current IMGLoader workflow and provider UI available as of March 29, 2026.
+Tested against the current IMGLoader workflow and provider UI available as of April 18, 2026.
 Where platform rules or API limits affect results, this guide calls them out explicitly.

-Why the dates feel wrong after extraction
+Why dates can look wrong after the archive arrives

 When Takeout is still the right call